Skip to content

 Wasteful Warehouse Lighting Solved with LEDs

 Another case study conducted at Rockline Industries in Rockline, Arkansas, stated that they will realize a return on investment on their LED retrofit in less than a year.
-Rockline Industries is a leading supplier of household paper products, including toilet paper, coffee filters, and a variety of wipes.
-They launched a corporate sustainability program called Changing Our Environment Footprint.
-This program required a 2% reduction in both energy consumption and greenhouse gas emissions.
-To achieve this goal, the warehouse replaced 140 400-watt metal halide fixtures with 150-watt LED bulbs.
+Rockline Industries is a leading supplier of household paper products, including toilet paper, coffee filters, and various wipes.
+They launched a corporate sustainability program called Changing Our Environmental Footprint.
+This program required a 2% reduction in energy consumption and greenhouse gas emissions.ย The warehouse replaced 140 400-watt metal halide fixtures with 150-watt LED bulbs to achieve this goal.
 Employees reported an immediate temperature drop in the warehouse.
 According to the case study, there was a 10-15% reduction in air conditioning demand because the new lamps do not give off heat.
 The company is also saving thousands annually on maintenance costs.
-With the old fixtures, the company had to rent trucks to clean and replace lamps, an activity which also disturbed workers.
-Rockline Industries received a $48,000 energy-savings rebate through the American Electric Powers Southwestern Electric Power Company.
-They are expecting a 10-year lifetime from each fixture, and are looking for other places around their warehouse to install LED lighting.
+With the old fixtures, the company had to rent trucks to clean and replace lamps, an activity that also disturbed workers.
+Rockline Industries received a $48,000 energy-savings rebate through the American Electric Power Southwestern Electric Power Company.
+They are expecting a 10-year lifetime from each fixture and are looking for other places around their warehouse to install LED lighting.

-Warehouses are excellent candidates for LED Lighting retrofits because they have long hours of operation, are brightly lit and maintenance is expensive due to high fixture mounting heights.
-In addition they also provide a safer environment because of more uniform lighting and better color quality.
-Many warehouse related accidents are attributed to poor light distribution.
+Warehouses are excellent candidates for LED Lighting retrofits because they have extended hours of operation, are brightly lit, and maintenance is expensive due to high fixture mounting heights.
+In addition, they also provide a safer environment because of more uniform lighting and better color quality.
+Many warehouse-related accidents are attributed to poor light distribution.
 Accidents are caused by workers who indicate that they did not see someone or something in their path.

 Less Electricity + Less Maintenance + Safer Working Environment + Reducing Carbon Footprint = a smarter warehouse.